 Alternative name: Stacked area graph

 A stacked area chart is a variation of an area chart.
 It visualized the evolution of multiple data series (value of several groups) over time.
-See other stacked area chart examples here.
+See other stacked area chart examples on the inspiration page.

 Alternative names: Streamgraph, ThemeRiver

 A bump chart is a very good choice if you’re interested in showing rankings over time.
 Since every step in ranking has the same size, this type of chart is not useful in showing the data precisely.
-See other bump charts and line charts examples here.
+See other bump charts and line charts examples on the inspiration page.

 Bump area chart